beckym223/manual_work/E6_long_edited.md

 who argued that it should conform with an economic definition of income.35 Admittedly, the use of a comprehensive income tax con-
-14.1 percent in 1985.
-It is scheduled to rise further in 1990 to 15.3 percent.
-The maximum taxable earnings level rose from $4,800 in 1960 to $7,800 in 1970, $25,900 in 1980, $39,600 in 1985, and $48,000 in 1989.
-The
-maximum taxable earnings levels have been adjusted for inflation since 1984.
-For details see Pechman (1987), p.
-332.
-34Specifically, as the basis for revision, I use the distribution of federal tax burdens in 1977 when the CBO tax incidence series begins.
-I do not mean to imply that the federal tax system in the mid-1970s had exactly the correct degree of equalization.
-35See Simons (1938), ch.
-II

 ### ---Economics-1990-0-11.txt---